psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

 - if `we want to provide thousand of host` ansible need to `mitigate this problem`

-- in `Ansible 1.3` we are not adding the `hostvars info for each host that we get bck from --list option` rather we are `using the _meta key with the hostvars info embeded into the group of host itsef so that each host will not called with the hostvars`
+- in `Ansible 1.3` we are not adding the `hostvars info for each host that we get back from --list option` `rather` we are `using the _meta key with the hostvars info embeded into the group of host itsef so that each host will not called with the hostvars`

 - hence we will be getting the `Ansible 1.3` we can set the `include_list_hostvars=True` then which will add the `_meta` key to the `group of host with hostvars` as the value

 - if we are using the `Ansible < 1.3` we need to referene tht with the `--list and --host option`

-- we can execute the `if the group of host mmcontains the _meta key` then for every host `checking the hostvars` will not be performed
+- we can execute the `if the group of host contains the _meta key` then for every host `checking the hostvars` `will not be performed`

 - hene when we use the `include_list_hostvars=True` which make the `_meta info` and `hostvars is the part of it` and hence ansible will not prform the `every host hostvar checking` which can imporve the `time sifgnifantly`